codeRIT/brickhack.io/README.md

 $ bin/setup
 ```

 Optionally, you can use [Pow](http://pow.cx) to host your local development environment.
-With it, you can visit [http://brickhack.io.dev/](http://brickhack.io.dev/)
+This enables you to use [http://brickhack.io.dev/](http://brickhack.io.dev/) as your local URL, without having to manually run `rails server`.
 ```bash
 $ brew install pow
 $ gem install powder